 If the qualifying event that resulted in your COBRA election was the covered employee's termination of employment or reduction of hours, an extension of the maximum period of coverage may be available if a qualified beneficiary is disabled or a second qualifying event occurs.
-You must notify the COBRA Plan Administrator of a disability or a second qualifying event in order to extend the period of COBRA coverage.
+You must notify the COBRA Plan Administrator of a disability or a second qualifying event to extend the COBRA coverage period.
 Failure to provide notice of a disability or second qualifying event will eliminate the right to extend the period of COBRA coverage.
-(The period of COBRA coverage under the Health FSA cannot be extended under any circumstances.)
+(The period of COBRA coverage under the Health Care FSA cannot be extended under any circumstances.)

-Disability extension of 18-month period of continuation coverage total maximum of 29 months.
+Disability extension of an 18-month period of continuation coverage

+If a qualified beneficiary is determined by the Social Security Administration to be disabled and you notify the COBRA Plan Administrator in a timely fashion, all of the qualified beneficiaries in your family may be entitled to receive up to an additional 11 months of COBRA coverage, for a total maximum of 29 months.
 This extension is available only for qualified beneficiaries who are receiving COBRA coverage because of a qualifying event that was the covered employee's termination of employment or reduction of hours.
 The disability must have started at some time before the 61st day after the covered employee's termination of employment or reduction of hours and must last at least until the end of the period of COBRA coverage that would be available without the disability extension (generally 18 months, as described above.)